Is the Hard-Label Cryptanalytic Model Extraction Really Polynomial?: Introduction

 \cref{fig:relu-bc} illustrates the structural comparison between ReLU-based DNNs and block ciphers.
-As the Figure clearly shows, DNNs and block ciphers exhibit notable similarities.
+As the figure shows, DNNs and block ciphers exhibit notable similarities.
 Both share an iterative structure in which each step consists of a linear (more precisely, affine) layer and a nonlinear layer.
 In block ciphers, the only nonlinear components are the S-boxes, while in DNNs, the ReLU functions serve as the sole nonlinear elements.
-Common block ciphers such as AES \cite{DBLP:books/sp/DaemenR02} use public linear functions and S-boxes, with the added secret value, i.e., subkey expanded from the secret key by key scheduling.
-But, more generalized constructions, such as SASAS \cite{DBLP:journals/joc/BiryukovS10} or ASASA \cite{DBLP:conf/asiacrypt/BiryukovBK14}, incorporate entirely secret affine and nonlinear layers.
-In contrast, the affine layer of DNNs is not publicly disclosed, and they constitute the core intellectual asset of the model.
+Common block ciphers such as AES \cite{DBLP:books/sp/DaemenR02} are constructed from public linear layers and S-boxes, with secret subkeys derived from a key schedule.
+More general constructions, such as SASAS \cite{DBLP:journals/joc/BiryukovS10} or ASASA \cite{DBLP:conf/asiacrypt/BiryukovBK14}, incorporate entirely secret affine and nonlinear layers.
+In contrast, the affine layers of DNNs are typically not publicly disclosed, and constitute the core intellectual asset of the model.
 The multiplication matrices in the linear layers are referred to as \emph{weights}, and the added secret vectors are referred to as \emph{biases}.

 On the other hand, it would be overly simplistic to assume that DNNs and block ciphers are identical.
 When considering model extraction attacks, the most crucial difference lies in the piecewise linearity of DNNs.
 In block ciphers, even a 1-bit (or more generally, an arbitrary) difference significantly alters the nonlinear behavior.
 To ensure sufficient diffusion, designers guarantee a large number of active S-boxes.
 In contrast, let $f$ be a ReLU network.
 For a given input $\bm x \in \mathbb{R}^{d_0}$, the function $f$ is locally affine around $\bm x$.
 That is, for sufficiently small $\bm \delta \in \mathbb{R}^{d_0}$, there exists a matrix $\mathbf{F}_{\bm x}$ dependent on $\bm x$, such that